 While awareness of IoT across the aviation ecosystem is high, its knowledge of how to harness and maximise IoT’s capabilities within an organisation is much lower.
 In our survey of the industry, only 12 per cent of airport representatives reported that their organisations are very prepared to benefit from IoT applications and another 10 per cent felt that they were not even exploring IoT yet.
 So if they want to create the connected, smart airport, the logical starting point is by beginning with the basics of what IoT is.

-Funded by the Airport Cooperative Research Program of the Transportation Research Board of the National Academies of Sciences, Engineering and Medicine, researchers from Deloitte and Texas A&M Transportation Institute produced a primer on smart airports and IoT.1 In the context of this report, the term “airport” is not limited solely to airport operators, but refers to the complex network of stakeholder interactions that goes into getting aircraft safely in the air and travelers and cargo comfortably to their destinations.
+Funded by the Airport Cooperative Research Programme of the Transportation Research Board of the National Academies of Sciences, Engineering and Medicine, researchers from Deloitte and Texas A&M Transportation Institute produced a primer on smart airports and IoT.1 In the context of this report, the term “airport” is not limited solely to airport operators, but refers to the complex network of stakeholder interactions that goes into getting aircraft safely in the air and travellers and cargo comfortably to their destinations.

 The report drew on a variety of research methods including:

 IoT is not a technology itself but rather a technology architecture—that is, IoT is more than the sum of its component parts.
 IoT is a way of bringing together different enabling technologies in a specific way to do something new.
 But how exactly do enabling technologies come together to form an architecture?
 IoT’s architecture is explained conceptually using the information value loop (figure 1).
 However, perhaps the best way to understand how these technologies come together to create value is through an example from an airport: